 Important Information for NYU Shanghai Students

-NYU Shanghai students who are not US citizens must either apply for the NYU Shanghai 1 credit practicum course in NY OR register for 6 credits to be considered full-time over the summer for immigration compliance.
+NYU Shanghai students who are not US citizens must apply for the NYU Shanghai 1 credit practicum course in NY to be considered full-time over the summer for immigration compliance.
 More details about the 1 credit practicum course can be found online.
 Application materials for SU20 are due by mid February.
 Students are still required to enroll in the Tandon UGSRP course (CP-UY 2340).

 Learn more about the Undergraduate Summer Research Program by browsing the abstracts of the work completed over the past summers.
 The abstracts represent the culmination of over 350 hours of focused research, the full extent of which is presented in a poster session every year.